Department of Medicine Mentoring for Medical Students | NYU Langone Health

 Department of Medicine Mentoring for Medical Students

-The Department of Medicine’s Firm System ensures that medical students receive personalized mentoring as they transition from the classroom to clinical settings as part of NYU Grossman School of Medicine’s MD curriculum.
+The Department of Medicine’s Firm System provides medical students with personalized mentoring as they transition from the classroom to clinical settings as part of NYU Grossman School of Medicine’s MD curriculum.

-During your clerkship year, you are assigned to one of nine “firms.”
-These are organized under the leadership of an experienced educator, known as the firm chief.
-These faculty mentors offer guidance on the roles and expectations of clerks, professionalism, stress management, and procedural skills during your Core Medicine Clerkship and Ambulatory Care Clerkship experiences.
-Firm chiefs also offer mentoring during the residency application process.
+During the clerkship year, students are assigned to one of nine “firms.”
+These are organized under the leadership of an experienced educator, known as the Firm Chief.
+These faculty mentors offer guidance on the roles and expectations of clerks, professionalism, and clinical skills during Core Medicine Clerkship and Ambulatory Care Clerkship experiences.
+Firm Chiefs also provide mentoring during the residency application process.

-Firm chiefs direct the educational strategies of the Department of Medicine, sharing teaching ideas and coordinating changes in the curriculum with clerkship directors and undergraduate medical education leadership during the department’s monthly education council meetings.
+Firm Chiefs direct the educational strategies of the Department of Medicine, sharing teaching ideas and coordinating changes in the curriculum with clerkship directors and undergraduate medical education leadership during the department’s monthly undergraduate medical education council meetings.

 The Firm System